prividentity/PrivateIdentity-Oldd/iPhone-face.md

 <img src="http://openinfer.com/images/openinfer_iPhone3.png" width="30%">

 The search function takes in 3 biometric images and check for Liveness, uses a pretrained machine learning model to make predictions for each image, then uses a voting method to determine which prediction is correct.
 If the number of images is greater than 1, the search function performs a vote, where a pluraltiy algorithm determines the correct subject.
-Once predicted, the PII information for the Subject is shown.
+Once predicted, the enrollment data for the Subject is shown.